Randy Veres

-Randolf Ruhland Veres (November 25, 1965 – November 13, 2016) was a Major League Baseball pitcher.
+Randolf Ruhland Veres (November 25, 1965 – November 13, 2016) was an American Major League Baseball pitcher.
 He was 6'3" tall, weighed 210 pounds and was right-handed.
 He attended Cordova High School.

 Originally drafted in the 32nd round (740th overall) of the 1984 draft by the New York Mets, he did not sign at that time.
 After spending a season at Sacramento City College, he was drafted by the Milwaukee Brewers second overall in the 1985 January draft, and he decided to sign.

 He was a consistent pitcher in the minors, with his perhaps his best season being 1987 with the Beloit Brewers-he went 10–6 that year with an ERA of 3.12.